-DOD is already projecting that CMMC requirements will appear in contracts as early as June 2020.
-This puts DOD contractors in the Defense Industrial Base (DIB) under immense pressure to comply, even though the 3PAO certification process is not yet up and running.
+DoD initially projected that CMMC requirements would appear in contracts as early as June 2020.
+This puts DoD contractors in the defense industrial base under immense pressure to comply, even though the 3PAO certification process is not yet up and running.

 Thankfully, CMMC doesn’t contain a lot of new material.
 For the most part, it rehashes security controls from other government cybersecurity standards developed by the National Institute of Standards and Technology (NIST).
-Even the organization of controls feels familiar from NIST SP 800-53, NIST SP 800-171, the SANS CIS model, and various FAR clauses which have been in effect for years.
+Even the organization of controls feels familiar from NIST SP 800-53, NIST SP 800-171, the SANS CIS model, and various federal acquisition regulation clauses that have been in effect for years.
 The difference this time is that companies have to prove compliance, not just say they’re compliant.

-CMMC is also organized into five security levels, which range from “basic cyber hygiene” to “advanced/proactive”.
-Organizations will have to choose which level they want to certify against based on their product portfolios and the requirements of DOD contracts they want to bid on.
-If current practice is any indication, DOD agencies will use level five almost exclusively.
+CMMC is also organized into five security levels, which range from “basic cyber hygiene” to “advanced/progressive”.
+Organizations will have to choose which level they want to certify against based on their product portfolios and the requirements of DoD contracts they want to bid on.
+If current practice is any indication, DoD agencies will use Level 5 almost exclusively.

 Capability 039 – Control communications at system boundaries